 id_token_signed_response_alg

 OPTIONAL.
 JWS alg algorithm [JWA] (Jones, M., “JSON Web Algorithms (JWA),” May 2013.)
 REQUIRED for the ID Token issued to this client_id.
 The valid values are listed in Section 3.1 of JWA (Jones, M., “JSON Web Algorithms (JWA),” May 2013.)
-[JWA], with the exception of none, which MAY NOT be used as the ID Token alg value.
+[JWA], with the exception of none, which MUST NOT be used as the ID Token alg value.
 The default if not specified is RS256.
 The public key for validating the signature is provided by retrieving the JWK Set referenced by the jwks_uri element from OpenID Connect Discovery 1.0 (Sakimura, N., Bradley, J., Jones, M., and E. Jay, “OpenID Connect Discovery 1.0,” June 2013.)
 [OpenID.Discovery].

 id_token_encrypted_response_alg